Goal II: Living the Dream: Plot

 Santiago Muñez, the star player for Newcastle United, joins Real Madrid.
-His fiancée, Roz Harmison, is only able to see him intermittingly, needing to stay in Newcastle to complete her nursing training.
+His fiancée, Roz Harmison, is only able to see him intermittently, needing to stay in Newcastle to complete her nursing training.
 His move to Real Madrid reunites Santiago with Gavin Harris, his former teammate at Newcastle.
 In his debut, Gavin is substituted for Santiago, who leads Real Madrid to victory.
 Over the following weeks, Santiago becomes the club's star player and buys a home for him and Roz.

 While travelling to a commercial shoot, Enrique, Santiago's long-lost half-brother, ambushes him with a picture of their mother, Rosa María, who walked out on Santiago as a child.
 While on the phone to Mercedes, his grandmother, Santiago learns Mercedes knew Rosa lived in Madrid.
 In the following game against Valencia, his first start for the team (replacing Gavin in the lineup), Santiago is given a red card for a tackle on Vicente Rodríguez.

 In a bar after the game, Santiago is approached by sports television personality Jordana García.
 Santiago and Jordana get drunk and share a kiss, causing him to miss the team plane to Trondheim for a game in the UEFA Champions League against Rosenborg.
 Arriving alone, Santiago is disciplined by club manager Rudi Van Der Merwe by being left out the team.
 After the match, an angry Santiago fires Glen Foy as his agent.

 Gavin moves in with Santiago after being evicted when his agent, Barry, defaults on rental payments.
-After playing football at home with Gavin, Santiago injures his knee.
+After playing football at home with Gavin, Santiago injures his ankle.
 Rudi orders Santiago begin strict injury rehabilitation, which cancels his plans to spend Christmas with Roz in Newcastle; this marks another in a stretch of recent disagreements between the couple borne out of their logistical difference.
 At Gavin's New Year's Eve party, Santiago and Jordana share another kiss, which is leaked to the press; Roz then calls off their relationship.